crubiogarcia/Moth-Grasshopper-Plugin/README.md

 # **Moth - Grasshopper Plugin**

-Moth is a çplugin for the Grasshopper environment with a variety of useful components.
+Moth is a plugin for the Grasshopper environment with a variety of useful components.

 ## **Functionalities**